 Sleeping in your car is also more secure than sleeping in a tent and it’s very affordable.
 It saves you the cost of hotel rooms, so you can literally travel for the price of gas.

 Car camping can be comfortable, but let’s face it, it’s certainly not luxurious.
 This mode of camping is not for the person who can’t imagine skipping their morning shower and foregoing pillow-top mattresses, TV, and internet.
 (They might be better suited to glamping!)

 Camping in your vehicle is ideal for couples on a budget, adventurous solo travelers, or empty nesters who still enjoy the thrill of sleeping under the stars, but who may not enjoy crawling off the hard ground in the morning.

 When preparing for your car camping journey, you need to make sure that you don’t pack so much that there isn’t any room for you to sleep, but that you pack adequate supplies to camp in relative comfort.

 One reason car camping is so appealing is that unlike tent camping, there are very few items that are true car camping essentials, and you probably already own many of them.

-The ONE item that should be on your car camping checklist is an air mattress or camping pad followed by a pillow and blankets or a sleeping bag.
+The ONE item that should be on your car camping checklist is an air mattress or camping/ sleeping pad followed by a pillow and blankets or a sleeping bag.